WHY am I in Washington? To learn more, collaborate, and share expertise for the creation of better solutions to Poverty Reduction.

 In July 2018, the IMF approved a $96 million dollar loan to Haiti with 2 conditions;

-(2) Do a better job of collecting taxes from their citizens.
+(2) Do a better job of collecting taxes from citizens.

-In addition to the above, the IMF expects Haiti to use the loan funds towards improvements in infrastructure, education, and medical care.
+In addition, Haiti was make improvements in infrastructure, education, and medical care.
 This sounds great right?
 Keep reading.

 “Haiti gives the IMF a fresh lesson in the value of subsidies” – TIME Magazine July 19, 2018.

-The IMF received a country report on Haiti aimed at reducing poverty and accelerating economic growth.
-Instead, what was accelerated was the resignation of a Prime Minister and 18 cabinet members amidst public riots.
+The IMF made decisions from a country report on Haiti aimed at reducing poverty and accelerating economic growth.
+The report impressed ideals that were not consistent with economic realities in the country.
+The result was the resignation of their Prime Minister along with 18 cabinet members, amidst public riots.

 Offer Haiti a loan distributed in installments for the building of better infrastructure, neighborhood medical centers, and educational facilities.
 Use professional construction services to oversee and train as many local workers as possible; foundation & framing, electrical wiring, pipes & sewage systems, etc. Continue training for locals in building maintenance, landscaping, cleaning, staffing, and program development where needed.
 Haitians would then be better abled to afford gradual fuel increases, and be more willing to pay their taxes.